-- 30. Plaintiff Arnetia Joyce Robinson is a citizen of the United States and a resident and citizen of the Commonwealth of Kentucky.
-Ms. Robinson resides in Pike County. - 31.
-Defendant FHFA is, and was at all relevant times, an independent agency of the United States Government subject to the APA.
+- 32. Plaintiff Christopher M. Roberts is a citizen of the United States and a resident and citizen of the State of Illinois.
+Mr. Roberts resides in Cook County, Illinois. - 33.
+Plaintiff Thomas P. Fischer is a citizen of the United States and a resident and citizen of the State of Indiana. - 34.
+Defendant FHFA is, and was at all relevant times, an independent agency of the United States Government subject to the Administrative Procedure Act.
 See 5 U.S.C. § 551(1).
 FHFA was created on July 30, 2008, pursuant to HERA.
 FHFA is located at Constitution Center, 400 7th Street, S.W., Washington, D.C.
-20024. - 32.
+20024. - 35.
 Defendant Melvin L. Watt is the Director of FHFA.
 His official address is Constitution Center, 400 7th Street, S.W., Washington, D.C.
 20024.
 He is being sued in his official capacity.
 In that capacity, Director Watt has overall responsibility for the operation and management of FHFA.
-Director Watt, in his official capacity, is therefore responsible for the conduct of FHFA that is the subject of this Complaint and for the related acts and omissions alleged herein.

-33. Defendant Department of the Treasury is, and was at all times relevant hereto, an executive agency of the United States Government subject to the APA.
+Director Watt, in his official capacity, is therefore responsible for the conduct of FHFA that is the subject of this Complaint and for the related acts and omissions alleged herein. - 36.
+Defendant Department of the Treasury is, and was at all times relevant hereto, an executive agency of the United States Government subject to the APA.
 See 5 U.S.C. § 551(1).
 Treasury is located at 1500 Pennsylvania Avenue, N.W., Washington, D.C.
 20220.